St. Patrick’s Day~ Buttercream Rainbow!~Blog

-Hi everyone!
-Who is ready for some Saint Patrick’s Day cake decorating ideas? ;0) — I have a fun one to share —and if you are familiar with piping techniques, one of the most basic (after the star) is the shell border.
-Today’s design incorporates the shell border times 100 ;0) –
+If you are familiar with using simple star piping tips, one of the most basic techniques (after the star border) is the shell border.
+Today’s design incorporates the shell border times 100!

 Mainly what I wanted to show you is that you can take a relatively simple technique that you can do well (whether it’s piping dots, stars with the star tip, ruffles, petals, etc.) and cover an entire cake with it.
-Why reserve the shell border just for the border? ;0)
+Why reserve the shell border just for the border?
+It’s time to make a rainbow!

 First, my elaborate sketch.
 I included this just for fun ;0) – I always smile when I see the gorgeous sketches that people post online of their cake plan.
 I smile because I know that my sketches, when I make one at all, normally look like this— (this is what I drew for Mom when she was asking what I had in mind) !
 We decided to go with half a rainbow.
 As you’ll see in a second, maybe I should have gone all out and used some colored pencils -haha ;0) hmmmm….see Red Alert! below…